widgetti/reacton/README.md

 ButtonClick()
 ```

-We now have a simple component that we can reuse, e.g. like this:
+We now have a simple component that we can reuse, e.g., like this:
 ```python
 @react.component
 def ManyButtons(count=10):